 An Inclusive Community

 The University of Rochester values diversity and is committed to equal opportunity for persons regardless of age, color, disability, ethnicity, gender identity or expression, genetic information, marital status, military/veteran status, national origin, race, religion/creed, sex, sexual orientation, or any other status protected by law.
 Further, the University complies with all applicable nondiscrimination laws in the administration of its policies, programs, and activities.
-Questions on compliance should be directed to the particular school or department and/or to the University’s Equal Opportunity Compliance Director.
+Questions on compliance should be directed to the particular school or department and/or to Equal Opportunity at Rochester.

 To be inclusive in the broad sense defined by the University’s mission, much remains to be done beyond compliance with the law and explicit language about equal opportunity.
 Further, the University’s activities in this regard must always be directed to the enhancement of the human dignity of all members of its community; that must include strategies that foster appreciation for our many differences.
 These are essential to the success of the institution’s missions.

 The University has a goal of ensuring an inclusive and welcoming environment for all of its constituents.
 Success will be measured by relative progress determined by quality and contributions to overall institutional goals and missions.
 That requires vigorous, systematic, consistent, and enduring actions in all University domains.

 The University of Rochester is an institution devoted to teaching, research, and service.
 We do these at world-class levels.
 The challenges facing us as we work to be more inclusive and provide a welcoming environment will respond to our skills as teachers and learners.
 In the context of our commitment to being more inclusive and diverse, we can apply these skills to the continuing work of transforming our environment in ways that enable greater participation, enhance human dignity, eliminate prejudice and discrimination, and improve the quality of life for everyone.